Pancrazio Buciunì: After World War II

 When Buciunì reassembled his collection after World War II ended, he found that only one third of the works was saved.
 Others were destroyed or disappeared.
 Little is known about Il Moro's life after his trials and World War II.
+The immediate post-war period was a period of severe economic hardship, if not outright hunger, for the entire town of Taormina.
+The tourist industry was practically eliminated, thus reducing the amount of potential clients of Buciunì to almost zero.
+As for mail-order sales, the exhausted nations of the conflict had all imposed severe restrictions on capital exports, so the foreign market was practically closed at the time.
 When Roger Peyrefitte visited Taormina in the 1940s, he mentioned Pancrazio Buciunì in his novel, telling that: "His faithful Moro, today a simple fisherman, working at what many of his countrymen do (fishing)".
+It is reasonable to doubt that at almost seventy Buciunì could compete in the profession of fisherman with the many unemployed young men: a different tradition in fact says that he simply "made the season" as a waiter on a cruise ship.
+However, it is confirmed by his descendants that he also survived by manufacturing fishing nets, apparently with good success because the rumor had spread that his nets "brought good luck" to the fishermen.